maxspxtr/Berachain-Auto-Faucet-Claimer/README.md

 2. **Install Dependencies:**

-Requires Python 3.6 or higher and the requests library.
+- Requires Python 3.6 or higher.
+- You will need to install the `requests` library.
+This can be done easily with pip:

    ```bash
       pip install -r requirements.txt